 If we look at the PowerNet construction, it’s a formula created many decades ago.
 Essentially, the visible nylon (non-elastic) yarns are wrapped around the hidden elastic spandex yarns rather tightly.
 For this reason, it can be quite harsh on the skin (as proven in the study!).

 Comparatively, ComfortWeave® uses a very different knit structure.
 A floating spandex grid is formed by fusing together Soft LYCRA® spandex yarns.
 This can be seen from the top view.
 Viewed from the back, TACTEL® nylon fibres provide the required strength and protection after being laid loosely.
 With this patented construction from the manufacturer, the skin comes into contact with more of the Soft LYCRA®, giving it a smoother surface.

 In simple terms, the PowerNet material has an open structure allowing the skin to push through the tiny openings (thus the irritation).
 For ComfortWeave®, the face is more compact, and the skin can enjoy a smooth fabric surface.

-For comfort, support, and softness, most people prefer ComfortWeave® and hopefully now you have a better understanding exactly why.
-Since the results of this study was published, Marena has improved their F5-certified fabric innovation to F7.
+For comfort, support, and softness, most people prefer ComfortWeave® and hopefully, now you have a better understanding exactly why.
+Since the results of this study were published, Marena has improved their F5-certified fabric innovation to F7.
 For the full F7 lowdown, follow us @aestheticinsiders on Instagram and Facebook.
 Thanks to fabric innovation, ComfortWeave® is now the alternative for the traditional compression material – one your skin will love!